thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_getDifficulty="returns the proof-of-work difficulty as a multiple of the minimum difficulty." %}
 {% assign summary_getGenerate="returns if the server is set to generate coins or not." %}
 {% assign summary_getGovernanceInfo="returns an object containing governance parameters." %}
-{% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.11.0." %}
+{% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.11.0 and is not part of Dash." %}
 {% assign summary_getInfo="prints various information about the node and the network." %}
 {% assign summary_getMemPoolAncestors="returns all in-mempool ancestors for a transaction in the mempool." %}
 {% assign summary_getMemPoolDescendants="returns all in-mempool descendants for a transaction in the mempool." %}